Introduction

 Why Study Archaeology and Art History?

-- Aberdeen is an excellent location in which to study Art History, with the city possessing a wide range of galleries and museums.
+- Aberdeen is ranked 1st in the UK for Overall Student Satisfaction in Art History (National Student Survey 2024) and is an excellent location in which to study Art History, with the city possessing a wide range of galleries and museums

-- The Department believes in first-hand experience, so field trips take place at each level to visit major galleries and architecture.
+- The Department of Art History believes in first-hand experience, so field trips take place at each level to visit major galleries and architecture.
 Destinations include Edinburgh, London and Paris.
-Third year students attend a Reading Party at a country house in Kincardineshire where they are coached in visual and presentation skills.
+Third year students attend a Reading Party at a country house in Kincardineshire where they are coached in visual and presentation skills

 Qualifications